faizalrf/documentation/mariadb-enterprise-setup.md

 Take note of the Master server's IP address as we will need it when setting up the slave.

-We will execute the following command to set the replicaiton
+We will execute the following command on the SLAVE node to set the replicaiton

 ```sql
 SET GLOBAL GTID_SLAVE_POS='';